Join our community of websites already using SEOJuice to automate the boring SEO work.

-TL;DR: Citations are online mentions of your business name, address, and phone number (NAP).
+Explore the blog →TL;DR: Citations are online mentions of your business name, address, and phone number (NAP).
 They're the backbone of local SEO.
-I check citation consistency for every local business client because inconsistent NAP data is the single most common reason businesses don't appear in Google's Map Pack.
+I check citation consistency for every local business client because inconsistent NAP data is one of the most common reasons businesses don't appear in Google's Map Pack.
+As of May 2026, citations also feed AI Overviews and Perplexity's local recommendations, which makes the accuracy game more important than the volume game.

-If you're running a local business and wondering why you're not showing up in Google's Map Pack — or worse, why your competitor with worse reviews keeps outranking you — the answer is often citations.
-I've audited dozens of local business SEO profiles through SEOJuice, and citation problems are the number one issue I find.
+If you're running a local business and wondering why you're not showing up in Google's Map Pack (or why your competitor with worse reviews keeps outranking you), the answer is often citations.
+I've audited dozens of local business profiles through SEOJuice, and citation problems are the number one issue I find.
 Not content quality, not backlinks, not page speed.
 Citations.

 The concept is deceptively simple: a citation is any online mention of your business name, address, and phone number.
 Whether it's on a directory, a local blog, or an event listing, these references help search engines confirm that your business is real, active, and worth ranking.
 The complexity comes from keeping that information consistent across every mention, which is harder than it sounds once your business has been around for a few years.

-A citation is any online mention of your business's name, address, and phone number — often called your NAP information.
+A citation is any online mention of your business's name, address, and phone number, often called your NAP information.
 You don't need a link for it to count.
 You don't even need a full profile.
-If your business is mentioned online with accurate contact details, Google sees that as a signal of legitimacy.
+If your business is mentioned online with accurate contact details, Google treats that as a signal of legitimacy.

 I think of citations like ID verification for your business.
-When you open a bank account, they cross-reference your information across multiple sources.
+When you open a bank account, the bank cross-references your information across multiple sources.
 Google does the same thing.
 The more consistent and widespread your NAP info is across the web, the easier it is for Google to trust that your business is legitimate and located where you say it is.

 | Type | What It Looks Like | Where It Happens |